Visa joins Coke in call for independent body to reform FIFA

 "We view the stewardship of our company, our brand and our clients with the utmost importance and try to hold ourselves to the highest standards," CEO Charlie Scharf said on the call.
 "We seek to partner with those who think and act like us.
 I don’t believe that FIFA is living up to these standards."

 FIFA has been the subject of a series of allegations in the media and in books for many years.
-That came to a head in May when U.S. prosecutors indicted nine soccer officials, most of whom had FIFA positions, and five marketing and broadcasting company executives for a range of bribery-related offenses, including fraud, money laundering and racketeering.
+That came to a head in May when U.S. prosecutors indicted nine football officials, most of whom had FIFA positions, and five marketing and broadcasting company executives for a range of bribery-related offences, including fraud, money laundering and racketeering.